-Conservation challenges in Uganda include deforestation, lack of alternative fuel sources, and expanded oil exploration in the unique Albertine Rift Valley.
-USAID aims to reduce threats to natural resources and biodiversity in ecologically sensitive areas in the country.
-USAID emphasizes building the capacity of Ugandan institutions (such as the Uganda Wildlife Authority, the National Forestry Authority, and the National Environmental Authority) to tackle these issues.
+Uganda faces many environmental challenges as it strives to create a sustainable future for its citizens.
+Conservation and challenges in Uganda include high population growth, deforestation, lack of alternative fuel sources, wildlife trafficking and expanded oil exploration in the unique Albertine Rift Valley.
+Climate change and variability is also impacting the livelihoods of many Ugandans.
+USAID emphasizes building the capacity of communities and Ugandan institutions (such as the Uganda Wildlife Authority, the National Forestry Authority and the Ministry of Water and the Environment) to tackle these issues.